Krewella

-Krewella is an American electronic dance music band from Northbrook, Illinois, a suburb of Chicago, formed in 2007.
-The band consists of sisters Jahan and Yasmine Yousaf; Kristopher Trindl was a member during their commercial peak in the early 2010s, and split from the group in 2014.
+Krewella is an American electronic dance music group formed in Northbrook, Illinois, a suburb of Chicago in 2007.
+The duo consists of sisters Jahan and Yasmine Yousaf; Kristopher Trindl was a member during their commercial peak in the early 2010s, and split from the group in 2014.

 Krewella received early attention with their debut extended play, Play Hard (2012), which peaked at number six on the Billboard Top Dance Albums chart.
 Their debut album, Get Wet (2013), topped the Billboard Top Dance Albums chart and peaked at number eight on the Billboard 200.
 The single "Alive" was featured on both projects, which peaked at 32 on the Billboard Hot 100 and sold over a million copies worldwide.
 Two more singles from Get Wet, "Live for the Night" and "Enjoy the Ride", experienced similar success.

 History

 2007–2013: Foundation and breakthrough with Get Wet

 Krewella was formed in 2007 by American sisters Jahan and Yasmine Yousaf, both of Pakistani, German and Lithuanian descent, together with producer Kris Trindl.
-Jahan and Kris met at a Glenbrook North High School party in 2006.
-They were in a relationship.
-Their relationship ended in 2011.
-Their music is a blend of self-produced electro house and dubstep, with influences of many other EDM styles.
+Jahan and Kris met at a Glenbrook North High School party in 2006, and soon recruited Yasmine to join them.
+They began posting their music on Myspace in 2009.
 All three members of the band have "6-8-10" tattoos to commemorate June 8, 2010, the day when the three agreed to give up their careers, schooling, and any other intentions for their lives, to dedicate all of their time to the band's joint music career.

-In December 2011, they were signed to Canadian independent electronic music label Monstercat; "Killin' It" was Krewella's first original song released by a label.
-Monstercat promoted Krewella with social media campaigns and partnered with EDM YouTube promotional channels for a larger platform.
+Krewella's first official singles, "Life of the Party" (featuring S-Preme) and "Strobelights" were released on July 11 2011.
+Their next song "One Minute" was released later that year.
+In December 2011, they released "Killin' It" with Canadian independent electronic music label Monstercat; it was Krewella's first original song released by a label.